 For general court martial, special court martial, or summary court martial cases, the beginning of this “war” is usually the investigation or allegation stage.
 You need an experienced military attorney who knows what the investigators and decision-makers consider and care about, for the first battle and the best “win” is to have the difficulty you face dismissed in the earliest stages of the process with no further ramifications to you or your career.
 That ends the war and you get your life back.
 But this requires a lawyer who knows that world, who has guided the law enforcement agents investigating the allegations, a lawyer who knows what they look for and how they collect it, a lawyer who knows where and how they make mistakes.

 If the investigation is forwarded to the command, you need a lawyer who has advised the Commander deciding what to do with that investigation; a lawyer who knows what factors the Commanders consider, what matters to them and how to use that information to your advantage.
 The decision to charge you with a crime or process you for separation from the military or issue you written reprimands is often based upon factors that may be influenced by a good argument.
 But your lawyer must know what those factors are.

 “Effective problem solver—diplomatic, forward-leaning, and focused.
 Problem solving skills extend beyond the law.
 Best JAG I’ve ever worked with.”
 Navy Rear Admiral, 2018

-EXPERT TRIAL ATTORNEY
+EXPERT TRIAL ATTORNEYS